AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-06.md

 ....
 ```

-If the model's Reactive Variable is not ready, the None case will be matched and a spinner wheel will be displayed.
-Once done, the Some case will render the form content.
+If the model's *Reactive Variable* is not ready, the `None` case will be matched and a spinner wheel will be displayed.
+Once done, the `Some` case will render the form's content.

-One last feature worth highlighting is the use of Lens function.
+One last feature worth highlighting is the use of `Lens` function.
 There are two constructors in the code.

-The first one uses getter/setter functions to map the mode.Code field back and forth from string and int64.
-We need this, as the ws-var attribute in the HTML template only accepts the Var<string> type.
+The first one uses getter/setter functions to map the `mode.Code` field back and forth from string and int64.
+We need this, as the `ws-var` attribute in the HTML template only accepts the `Var<string>` type.

 ```fsharp
 ...